 Passenger anxiety often continues because the nervous system begins to associate the passenger seat with danger, even when the present moment may be safe enough.
 A ride begins, or even just gets planned, and the body starts to prepare for threat.
 You may notice tension, nausea, dizziness, shallow breathing, racing thoughts, or a sense of panic before you even get into the car.

-Over time, the brain may begin to learn that avoidance, reassurance, or control is what kept you safe.
+Over time, though, the brain may begin to learn that avoidance, reassurance, or control is what kept you safe.
 This can make the passenger seat feel even more threatening the next time.
 Integrative therapy does not judge this pattern.
 Instead, we get curious about why your system learned to respond this way, what it is trying to protect you from, and how to help your mind and body build a new experience of safety.

 Why Reassurance Brings Temporary Relief